The History of Fish Head Steamboat

 If you have craving for Fish Head Steamboat, then the name Nan Hwa Chong would probably come to mind.
 It is not surprising, since they are the pioneers of the dish.
 It is quintessentially a Teochew dish but the style of presenting this fish soup in a steamboat is unique to Singapore as you won’t find it easily elsewhere.

 The story of Fish Head Steamboat started in 1927 when Jessie Tan’s Great Grand Uncle started selling fish soup along Merchant Road.
 At the time, they were a stall within a coffee shop called Nan Hwa Chong, which is the name they carried over with them when they relocated.

 Jessie’s father, Mr Tan Lek Chew, 72, affectionately known as “Ah Chew”, grew up in the restaurant.
 He was a tailor by vocation but started working for “lau gu” (ie Grand Uncle) in his early twenties and finally took over the restaurant in 1972.
-They subsequently moved to the basement food court of the Eminent Plaza in 1987 and then to their present location at North Bridge Road which was where I first met Ah Chew back in 2011.
+They subsequently moved from Merchant Road to Jalan Berseh, then to the basement food court of the Eminent Plaza in 1987, and Geylang.
+In 2002, the Geylang restaurant was closed, and together with other partners, he opened another stall in Crawford.
+In 2005, he joined Mr Lee Hong Chuan to open Nan Hua Chong at North Bridge Road which was where I first met Ah Chew back in 2011.

 Why is it called “Fish Head” Steamboat